Melbourne Steam Traction Engine Club: National Steam Centre display

 The engines on display at the National Steam Centre represent many years of collection and restoration efforts by the members.
 In addition to the engines owned by the club, several members' privately owned engines are kept at the centre.
 A particular effort has gone in to ensure Australian steam and industrial heritage is preserved in Australia.

-Run days & Miniature Railway
+Run days and miniature railway

 Many of the engines on display are operated on the last Sunday of each month.
 This opportunity allows visitors to see many of the steam and diesel stationary engines running, including several steam traction engines, steam rollers and tractors operating in the central arena.

 The miniature railway at the site operates every Sunday from 11 am to 4 pm, except during inclement weather and the Christmas-New Year break.
 The 1km track encircles the site, and takes in a lake, grazing cattle, and museum exhibits.
 While only one train runs at a time, the last Sunday of each month may feature a steam locomotive, with a diesel engine on other Sundays.
 The grounds offer shaded picnic areas and a gas barbecue, and while general entry is free, special events may have an entrance fee.